taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 #### Flashback

-...in the next panel, we see Min's eye reflecting a view from the bottom of the Recife World Government Shuttle Barge Service Station, grubby metal piercing the sky above the easternmost tip of the South American continent.
+...in the next panel, we see Min's eyes closed beneath what look like sun-glass lenses affixed to her temples.
+In the lenses we see the reflection of the Recife Shuttle Barge Service Station, grubby metal piercing the sky above the easternmost tip of the South American continent.
 The position of the sun says it's midday; the sky is smeared with grey-green-yellow light.
+The reflection is warped and reveals that Min is staring up at the Station from its base.

 Zoom out to see Min looking up still, while the Earther **GANGIE** she just bribed is still tucking away the plastic bottle caps used as currency in the underground cities.
-They are standing near a tunnel entrance with a door that has been disguised to blend in with the surrounding, strange flora.
+Min is disguised as an Earther **GANGIE** from a different crew.
+The two of them are standing near a tunnel entrance with a door that has been disguised to blend in with the surrounding, strange flora.
+Earther **GANGIE** grunts, lifting the tunnel entrance and deliberately keeping their gaze down: "Don't look up, the reflection off the station will melt standard issue eye mods."

+Min's mouth cracks in a friendly smirk: "Mine aren't standard issue."
+We see a similar view to the first flashback panel, but now we see a bit through Min's eyelids, an x-ray-like view of the subdermal shield in her eyelid protecting Min's eye.

 ### Page 7